Nirma/Default/README.md

 every time leaves the possibility of mistyped keys and keeping track of which keys are used and what is currently stored in `UserDefaults` is somewhat hard.
 Defining objects specifically for storing in user defaults makes the job of keeping track of what is currently being stored in `UserDefaults` as simple as searching the project's source code for instances that conform to `DefaultStorable`.
-Using objects specificaly for storing a set of data in UserDefaults allows settings for a certain piece of data to be logically grouped together.
+Using objects specifically for storing a set of data in UserDefaults allows settings for a certain piece of data to be logically grouped together.

 # Usage
 ## `DefaultStorable` - A _better way_ of interacting with `UserDefaults`